Bright high-end apartment located in the Ternes district of Paris

 • Property performance: premium properties → keep or rent; average properties → sell

-• Taxation: primary residence → sale advantage; rental investment → depends on structure
+• Taxation: primary residence → sale advantage; rental investment → depends on the structure

-• Market liquidity: liquid areas → secure sale
+• Local market liquidity: liquid districts → secure sale

 Value: €1,150,000